 As a Massachusetts resident, here is something you need to know: you live in a no-fault auto insurance state.
 For this reason, your medical bills should be covered regardless of who caused the accident.

 At first, your medical bills will be submitted to the insurance provider covering the vehicle you were in when the accident occurred.
 That provider has a responsibility to pay the first $2,000.

 From there, any additional medical bills should be submitted to your health insurance company.
 If any bill is denied or not paid in full, the remaining balance can be forwarded to the insurance company.

-As simple as this can be, it is also extremely confusing.
-Even if you think you have a grasp, your insurance company and health insurance company could throw you for a curve.
+As simple as this process can be, it can also be extremely confusing.
+Even if you think you have a grasp, your insurance company and the health insurance company could throw you for a curve.